dronecan/dronecan.github.io/Implementations/Pyuavcan/Tutorials/1._Setup/index.md

 came with your adapter.
 Once you have configured the adapter, it will be available via a specific network interface name, e.g. `can0`.

-It is also possible to use Pyuavcan with virtual CAN interfaces.
+It is also possible to use PyDroneCAN with virtual CAN interfaces.
 A virtual SocketCAN interface can be brought up using the following commands as root:

 ```bash